GoDjango-Development/tfprotocol_client_py/README.rst

 Development Environment Installation :computer:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To set up the development environment, all you need as a prerequisite is to have python Python 2.7  or 3.5+ and `poetry <https://python-poetry.org/>`_ installed.
+To set up the development environment, all you need as a prerequisite is to have Python 2.7 or 3.5+ and `poetry <https://python-poetry.org/>`_ installed.
 If you need to install poetry follow `these steps <https://python-poetry.org/docs/#installation>`_ and come back.

 With this in mind, to install the necessary dependencies and create a python environment for